-In Reu, the Guatemalan town where her father grew up, Carly meets Miguel, her attractive step-cousin, and thinks maybe vacation won’t be a total waste after all.
-Though she is drawn to him, Carly’s past holds her back—memories that refuse to be forgotten, and a secret about the accident that remains buried in her subconscious.
+In Guatemala, Carly meets Miguel, her attractive step-cousin, and thinks maybe her trip won't be a total waste after all.
+Though she is drawn to him, Carly's past holds her back -- memories that will not be forgotten, and a secret about the accident that remains hidden in her subconscious.
 And everywhere she turns, the man with the scarred face is there, driving that unwelcome secret to the surface.

 For ages 14 & up

 ** 2017 Spark Award Honor Book**

 for best non-traditionally published children's book of the year

 Honorable Mention - Library Journal